Boost Your Employee Engagement By Building a Community

 If you’ve been looking at your employee engagement strategy and aren’t sure where to start, take a look at the communications channels you currently use.
 Are they effective?
 Do they encourage two-way conversation?
 And how are you measuring their success?

-If your Intranet or Enterprise Social Network isn’t promoting Employee Recognition, listening to the Voice of the Employee or encouraging Health & Wellness and Diversity & Inclusion, then something needs to change.
+If your Intranet or Enterprise Social Network isn’t promoting Employee Recognition, listening to the Voice of the Employee or encouraging Health and Wellness and Diversity and Inclusion, then something needs to change.

 Employee Recognition and 360 Degree Feedback

 You want to recognise a colleague, so you write their manager an email cc’ing the individual recognised.
 Does this sound familiar?
 While it’s great to proactively provide recognition to peers, emails take place in a closed environment and don’t promote an open culture of recognition.

 Employee communities on the other hand, help you build a specific group for recognition, where @mentions are used to highlight teams or individuals.
 Other people can then chime in and comment, like or similarly praise those recognised.
 The impact of this is that the feedback is open and can be seen by everyone in the company including the CEO (who of course, will be actively posting on your employee community!).